 Some well-known cities in the United States that have aldermen include St. Louis, Milwaukee, New Haven, Conn. and Chicago.
 Cities in Australia such as Adelaide elect aldermen, and several European countries still have their aldermen.

-For more information on local government and to read related HowStuffWorks articles, take a look at the links on the next page.
+For more information on local government and to read related HowStuffWorks articles, take a look at the links below.

 Related HowStuffWorks Articles

 - City of Brookfield, Wisc .
 (March 25, 2010) http://www.cityofbrookfield.com/